 Threat (non-criminal) - A statement which does not meet the criteria of a criminal assault.
 A low-level threat that poses a minimal risk to the victim and public safety.
 The threat is vague and indirect; the information contained within the threat is inconsistent, implausible or lacks detail; the threat lacks realism; and the content of the threat suggests the person is unlikely to carry it out.
-L2 and serious danger to the safety of others; the threat is direct, specific, and plausible; the threat suggests concrete steps have been taken toward carrying it out, for example, statements indicating that the aggressor has acquired or practiced with a weapon or has had the victim under surveillance.
-L4
+L2

-Threat/ Intimidation - An incident where there was no physical contact between the offender and victim, but the victim reasonably believed that physical harm could have occurred based on verbal or nonverbal communication by the offender.
+Threat/Intimidation - An incident where there was no physical contact between the offender and victim, but the victim reasonably believed that physical harm could have occurred based on verbal or nonverbal communication by the offender.
 This includes nonverbal threats and verbal threats of physical harm which are made in person, electronically or through any other means.
 L3